This is a 12-month postgraduate training program in Inflammatory Bowel Disease.

-At present, the Center's faculty are comprised of faculty from the Division of Gastroenterology: William J. Sandborn, MD (Director), Derek Patel, MD, Brigid Boland, MD, Parambir Dulai, MD and Siddharth Singh, MD.
+At present, the Center's faculty are comprised of faculty from the Division of Gastroenterology: Siddharth Singh, MD (Director), Derek Patel, MD, Brigid Boland, MD, and William J. Sandborn, MD.
 From the Department of Surgery: Sonia Ramamoorthy, MD and Samuel Eisenstein, MD, as well as gastrointestinal radiologists and pathologists.

 The Advanced IBD preceptor will perform four half-day sessions in the IBD clinic, one half-day session of IBD endoscopy, do selected inpatient IBD consults on hospitalized patients, and three half-days of clinical research.
 There is a multi-disciplinary IBD conference every two weeks that the fellow will be expected to attend as well as the Division of Gastroenterology weekly conferences.